Vikky-glitch/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-This is a repository for the project of responsive landing page as web development internship program at Prodigy infotech.
+This repository is made with intended purpose for web development project at prodigy infotech.
+This repository includes Task - 1 for web development i.e., responsive landing page.